-Harrion accompanies his father and his two brothers Torrhen and Eddard to Winterfell when Robb Stark calls his banners.
+Harrion accompanies his father, Lord Rickard and his two brothers, Eddard and Torrhen, to Winterfell when Robb Stark calls his banners.
 When the northern host reaches the Twins and splits, Harrion is placed under the command of Lord Roose Bolton and marches down the Kingsroad to the Fords.
-He is captured during the Battle of the Green Fork by a hedge knight.
+He is captured during the battle on the Green Fork by a hedge knight.

 A Clash of Kings

 Tyrion Lannister offers to trade Harrion along with Ser Wylis Manderly for Willem Lannister in an exchange of prisoners.
 During his stay at Harrenhal, where Harrion is being kept while waiting for a prisoner transfer, he walks the battlements alone.